 Train Times to Phnom Penh

-This is currently a Saturday, Sunday and Monday only service which takes 5 hours 50 minutes to cover the distance from Kampot to Phnom Penh.
+This is currently a Saturday, Sunday and Monday only service which takes 4 hours 00 minutes to 4 hours 30 minutes to cover the distance from Kampot to Phnom Penh.

 Train tickets from Kampot to Phnom Penh cost $6 USD adult fare one way.